Separate origins that use different authentication methods

-Tip: Full details on these options, including recommendations on usage can be found in the Content Characteristics topic in the Adaptive Media Delivery - Implementation Guide.
+Tip: Full details on these options, including recommendations on usage can be found in the Content Characteristics and AMD topic.

 - Catalog Size: We're not sure of the overall size of the media catalog, so we set this to "Unknown."

 - Content Type: High Definition (for 1080i/p resolution).

 - Popularity Distribution: We're not sure of the popularity, so we set this to "Unknown."